Search This Blog

 Northern Bank, Grafton Street, Dublin branch

-In 1911, James is boarding with the Lauder family in house 26, Parnell Place, Rathmines and Rathgar West, Dublin.
+In 1911, Furniss is boarding with the Lauder family in house 26, Parnell Place, Rathmines and Rathgar West, Dublin.
 A Northern Bank colleague, John Andrew McNutt (b.1887) is also boarding in this house.
 Both have their occupations described as Bank Officials.

-Whilst working in Dublin, James joined the Clontarf Cricket and Football Club, Castle Avenue, Clontarf, Co.
+Whilst working in Dublin, Furniss joined the Clontarf Cricket and Football Club, Castle Avenue, Clontarf, Co.
 Dublin.
 There is one newspaper report of James taking part in a cricket match in 1913.
 This appears to have been the only match he played in that year.
 There were to be no further matches in the period 1914 to 1919.
 During the war the club was closed, as most members had gone to war and the land was cultivated as part of the national food security, the war-time food economy.

 On ‘Ulster Day’, Saturday, 28th September 1912, George, Herbert and John Furniss signed the Ulster Covenant at Straid and Ballyboley (Herbert).
 Ellen signed the Women’s Ulster Declaration at Ballyclare.

-Whilst the war had started in 1914, James decided to wait until 1916 before volunteering for military service.
+Whilst the war had started in 1914, Furniss decided to wait until 1916 before volunteering for military service.
 Although he was working in Grafton Street, Dublin, James travelled to London to enlist into the Inns of Court Officer Training Corps (OTC).

-James Furniss enlisted for war service on 9th February 1916 into the Inns of Court OTC at Stone's Building, London.
+Furniss enlisted for war service on 9th February 1916 into the Inns of Court OTC at Stone's Building, London.
 This address was probably a recruiting office.
 His contract would have been counter-signed by an Ensign (who would probably have been a 2nd Lieutenant), a Justice of the Peace or an Officer or other authorised person permitted to certify recruits, as well as a witness.

 There was a medical examination on the same day.
 It says that James Furniss’ age was 27 years and one month.
 He was 5 feet 9 inches tall and weighed 146 lbs.
 His vision was 6 / 6 and his general physical condition was described as ‘good’.
 The medical examination was summarised as ‘fit for service in the Inns of Court OTC’.

-James was accepted for service at the Inns of Court Officer OTC as a private with Service Number 9404.
+Furniss was accepted for service at the Inns of Court Officer OTC as a private with Service Number 9404.
 The document states that he is unmarried, a British citizen and has shown good morals.
 The latter was certified on 29th July 1916 by two people.
 They were the vicar of Holy Orders in Ballynure who testified that James Furniss had a good morale in the last 25 years and a person named Logan who resided in Co.
 Antrim who testified that James Furniss had shown good morality throughout life.
 It further says that James Furniss has sufficient civilian training to become an officer, as attested by the Principal, John W. Renshaw, Shaftesbury House, Botanic Avenue, Belfast.
 This was a Tutorial College in Belfast.

 9404, Private James Furniss, Inns of Court OTC was ordered to appear for service on 3rd November 1916 at No. 7 Officer Cadet Battalion in Moore Park, Fermoy.
 He trained there until 28th February 1917 when he was promoted to 2nd Lieutenant and posted to the Royal Irish Rifles.
 His training grade was rated ‘Good’.